-Do these individuals get the same level of scorn?
-From some, sure.
+Do these upstanding individuals from our community get the same level of scorn as celebrities?
+From some people, unfortunately, they do.
 But for a lot of people, maybe even most folks, you can probably imagine a time where this could have happened to you.

 While no one condones this, it is a fact of life.

 But it’s also true that most people who are arrested once on a DUI charge never get in trouble again.
-Once they’ve been arrested, people with otherwise normally good judgement pretty much decide they never want to go through that experience again, and make better choices going forward.
-Multiple offenders are usually a different story, and often have chronic addiction issues.
+Once they’ve been arrested, people with otherwise normally good judgement pretty much decide they never want to go through that experience again and make better choices going forward.
+Multiple offenders may be a different story, and often have chronic addiction issues.

 And it is also absolutely a fact that you can get still arrested even if you are legitimately not impaired, and blow under the legal limit.
 All it takes is to look a little shaky by the side of the road with cars whizzing past you,fail some field sobriety tests that are stacked against you because of bad feet, bad knees or dozens of other legit reasons, and you’ll find yourself in cuffs in the back of a cruiser on your way to be booked at the police station.